 Philip Kingsley ElasticiSer Pre-Shampoo Treatment

 In 1974, after years of treatment and styling on set, Hepburn had damaged hair and asked the British hair and scalp specialist for help restoring her hair to its bouncy, beautiful, healthy origins.
 She was thrilled with the results and had jars of the cult-favourite product sent to her home in Switzerland for years.

 Erno Laszlo Sea Mud Deep Cleansing Bar

 Hepburn was a massive fan of Estée Lauder products, writing in a letter, “I start and end my day with you.”
-One of the baby pinks Hepburn wore in Breakfast at Tiffany’s was rumored to be a Lauder shade— either the now-discontinued Mocha Pink, or the above lipstick in color 260, Eccentric.
+One of the baby pinks Hepburn wore in Breakfast at Tiffany’s was rumoured to be a Lauder shade— either the now-discontinued Mocha Pink, or the above lipstick in colour 260, Eccentric.

 Givenchy ‘L’Interdit’ Eau de Toilette Spray

 French fashion designer Hubert de Givenchy developed this fragrance in 1957 for Hepburn, commissioning perfumer Francis Fabron to design it specifically for her.
 It wasn’t available to the public for purchase until the 1960s.
 It has notes of musk, orange blossom, white poppy, and tuberose.

 Hepburn’s makeup artist, Alberto de Rossi, famously separated each of her lashes with a safety pin after swiping on mascara.
 If the idea of using a safety pin that close to your eye makes you nervous, try a lash comb like this one.